chadluo/genshin-build-lookup/README.md

 ### Languages

-To add a new language, in `assets.mjs`:
+To add a new language:

-- Add names for existing items, tagged with corresponding BCP47 code
+- in `i18n.ts`, add language code (BCP47) to `SupportedLanguages`
-- Add language code and name to `i18n.supported_languages`
+- add corresponding name to all entities by compiler warning